11 Reasons Why We Love Wrought Iron Fencing

 8. Wrought iron fencing is made in a wide range of styles which will complement any home decor, whether traditional or modern, formal or casual.
 It often boasts very elaborate scrolls, curves, and twists, in a charmingly nostalgic nod to its Victorian influence.

 9. Wrought iron fence can be seen through.
 Some might consider this a disadvantage, but if you'd appreciate just a little privacy without walling yourself up like Sleeping Beauty, you may well appreciate the see-through effect.
 You won't be blocking out light or a gorgeous nearby view.
 When you're ready to sell your home, the iron's lace-like appearance will actually add to your home's curb appeal and property value, and afford a tantalizing preview of your house and grounds to would-be buyers.

 10. For fencing within the bounds of your property, wrought iron accents the beauty of features such as gardens.
 Because the emphasis is on design rather privacy or security, this particular fence type does not have to be especially thick or tall but may instead measure between 1 and 3 feet, making it a less costly type of wrought iron fence installation.

-11. Installing wrought iron fence is eco-friendly for a number of reasons.
+11. Having a wrought iron fence installed is eco-friendly for a number of reasons.
 First, it does not need to be replaced frequently.
 Second, the material can be reused -- vintage or antique wrought iron fences, gates, railings and fence posts are very much in demand and may be bought and sold through antique shops or architectural salvage agents.
 Third, at the end of its useful life in its current incarnation, wrought iron can be recycled and should net you a pretty penny from a scrap metal dealer.